russellcameronthomas/library/chapters/9c-model_6_affordances.md

 Here are several quotes from reft:rietveld_rich_2014 that give further explanations:

-> "Affordances are relations between aspects of a material [or social] environment and abilities available in a form of life."
+<p class="note">"Affordances are relations between aspects of a material [or social] environment and abilities available in a form of life."</p>

-> "Affordances are possibilities for action the environment offers to a form of life, and an ecological niche is a network of interrelated affordances available in a particular form of life on the basis of the abilities manifested in its practices -- its stable ways of doing things.
-An individual affordance is an aspect of such a niche."
+<p class="note">"Affordances are possibilities for action the environment offers to a form of life, and an ecological niche is a network of interrelated affordances available in a particular form of life on the basis of the abilities manifested in its practices -- its stable ways of doing things.
+An individual affordance is an aspect of such a niche."</p>

-> "Affordances are real in much the same way as colors are real.
-Both are there independent of any particular individual's action but not independent of the *practices* and *abilities* that characterize our form of life as a whole."
+<p class="note">"Affordances are real in much the same way as colors are real.
+Both are there independent of any particular individual's action but not independent of the <em>practices</em> and <em>abilities</em> that characterize our form of life as a whole."</p>

-> "Affordances are publicly available and in principle detectable by any individual with the right experience and training.
-At this level of the acting individual, affordances can be seen as usable resources already available in the environment to be picked up by an individual equipped with the relevant abilities."
+<p class="note">"Affordances are publicly available and in principle detectable by any individual with the right experience and training.
+At this level of the acting individual, affordances can be seen as usable resources already available in the environment to be picked up by an individual equipped with the relevant abilities."</p>

-> "The ability to act adequately on affordances in the particular situation is dependent on an individual animal’s dynamically changing abilities and concerns.
+<p class="note">"The ability to act adequately on affordances in the particular situation is dependent on an individual animal’s dynamically changing abilities and concerns.
 The particular affordances one is engaged with in the concrete situation will vary with the current activity and concerns of the individual.
-We can be drawn to act on one affordance rather than another."
+We can be drawn to act on one affordance rather than another."</p>

 While much of the literature of affordances treat the implications as binary -- *possible* vs. *impossible* -- we will adopt and extend the idea of reft:franchak_affordances_2014 to treat affordance implications as fuzzy.